-\begin{remark}[Overlap of linear estimator does not approach $1$] From \Cref{eqn:overlap-lin-1-main} and the definitions of $\rho_1^{\lin}, \rho_2^{\lin} $ in \Cref{eqn:def-rho-lin-12}, we observe that the linear estimator achieves positive overlap with each signal for \emph{any} positive $\delta$, as long as $ \expt{G\cL(Y)}>0 $.
+\begin{remark}[Overlap of linear estimator does not approach $1$] From \Cref{eqn:overlap-lin-1-main} and the definitions of $\rho_1^{\lin}, \rho_2^{\lin} $ in \Cref{eqn:def-rho-lin-12}, we have that the linear estimator achieves positive overlap with each signal for \emph{any} positive $\delta$, as long as $ \expt{G\cL(Y)}>0 $.
 As $\delta\to\infty$, the limiting overlaps approach $\sqrt{\frac{\alpha^2}{\alpha^2 + (1-\alpha)^2}}$ and $\sqrt{\frac{(1-\alpha)^2}{\alpha^2 + (1-\alpha)^2}}$, and they are strictly less than $1$ for any $ \alpha\in (1/2,1) $.
 In contrast, the overlap of the spectral estimator becomes positive only when $\delta$ exceeds a certain threshold (see \Cref{rk:univ-lb-spec-thr}).
 However, once this threshold is exceeded, the spectral estimator yields overlaps approaching $1$ as $\delta$ grows (see \Cref{rk:overlap-approach-1}).
 We also note that beyond the spectral threshold, the Bayes-optimal combination of the linear and spectral estimators has a larger overlap than either of the individual estimators (see Figure \ref{fig:all}). \end{remark}

-With the above characterization of the limiting overlap of a linear estimator in \Cref{lem:linear-overlap}, we can optimize the performance over the choice of preprocessing function $\cL \colon\bbR\to\bbR $ (subject to \Cref{itm:assump-preproc-lin}).
+Using the limiting overlap of a linear estimator in \Cref{lem:linear-overlap}, we can optimize the performance over the choice of $\cL$ (subject to \Cref{itm:assump-preproc-lin}).
 Let

 be the set of functions $\cL$ satisfying \Cref{itm:assump-preproc-lin}.
 For $i\in\{1,2\}$ and $\delta\in(0,\infty)$, define the \emph{optimal overlaps} among linear estimators as